3/5

 You've probably thought at least once that life would be better if you were more beautiful.
 Only a few of us can honestly say that we are completely satisfied with our appearance.
 Most consider themselves unphotogenic, would like to lose weight, have smaller ears, a more attractive nose, or generally change some facial features or body features.
 Interestingly, according to recent studies, others consider us more attractive than we consider ourselves.
 Therefore, we often doubt the sincerity of compliments and, at best, simply do not take them seriously.

-But for some people, attention to the flaws in appearance becomes so obsessive that it develops into a psychological concern called body dysmorphic disorder (dysmorphophobia).
+But for some people, attention to flaws in appearance becomes so obsessive that it develops into a psychological condition called body dysmorphic disorder (dysmorphophobia).

 Body dysmorphic disorder is a psychological condition in which a person is overly concerned with perceived flaws in their appearance.
-In this case, such defects may be minor or absent, but the person believes that they are serious enough to interfere with his life, romantic relationships and professional activities.
-This condition causes significant stress, anxiety and can lead to social isolation.
+In this case, such defects may be minor or absent, but the person believes that they are serious enough to interfere with their life, romantic relationships, and professional activities.
+This condition causes significant stress and anxiety, and can lead to social isolation.

-The causes of this disorder are not completely clear, but scientists agree that social pressure and imposed beauty standards play a large role here.
+The causes of this disorder are not completely clear, but scientists agree that social pressure and imposed beauty standards play a significant role.
 Interestingly, both men and women are equally susceptible to dysmorphophobia.

-If you thought that only those who do not have money for the best cosmetic procedures and a personal fitness trainer are susceptible to dysmorphophobia, then this is not true.
-This disorder is very common among the rich and famous, for example, Billie Eilish, Robert Pattinson, Michael Jackson, Reed Ewing, Andy Warhol, Brittany Snow and Uma Thurman suffered from it.
+If you think this disorder only affects those who can't afford cosmetic procedures or a personal trainer, that's not the case.
+This disorder is very common among the rich and famous.
+Notable examples include Billie Eilish, Robert Pattinson, Michael Jackson, Reid Ewing, Andy Warhol, Brittany Snow, and Uma Thurman.

 Do I have dysmorphophobia?

 Can't live without a mirror?
-Are you constantly booked for cosmetic procedures?
+Do you constantly book cosmetic procedures?
 Do you think about your appearance many times a day?
-Perhaps you even avoid contact with other people because of your own visual imperfections.
+Perhaps you even avoid contact with other people because of perceived flaws in your appearance.
 Then this test is for you!

-This test is based on the main symptoms of body dysmorphic disorder described in the DSM-5 and can be a first step in further exploring your condition.
+This test is based on the main symptoms of body dysmorphic disorder described in the DSM-5 and can be a useful first step toward better understanding your condition.
 Remember that no online test can be completely accurate.
-If you received high scores on the test, you may need to consult a mental health professional.
+If you scored high on this test, you may need to consult a mental health professional.

 Body Dysmorphic Disorder Quiz

 Below are 15 questions.
-For each of them, you need to choose the answer that most accurately describes your current condition.
+For each one, select the answer that best describes your current state.
 Please note that this test is provided for educational purposes only, and its questions and results can in no way be construed as professional or medical advice.

 References